amient/kafka-metrics/README.md

 ### Basic Scenario
 </a>

-For smaller infrastructures consisting clusters on the same network, direct JMX scanner tasks can be configured for each JMX Server exposed in the infrastructure and application landscape.
-This method doesn't require to include any extra code in the monitored applications as long as they already expsoe JMX MBeans and in local environment the kafka topic can also be omitted.
+For smaller systems consisting of components on the same network or simply a localhost, direct JMX scanner tasks can be configured for each JMX Application.
+This method doesn't require to include any extra code in the monitored applications as long as they already expsoe JMX MBeans and in a local environment the kafka topic can also be omitted.

 ![scenario0](doc/kafka-metrics-scenario0.png)